-- 5.7 At the oral examination, care should be taken to ensure that the candidate is encouraged to feel at ease so that he/she can display his/her knowledge and abilities to best effect, and the strengths as well as the weaknesses of the thesis should be acknowledged and explored.
-At an early stage in the proceedings, the candidate should be given an opportunity to explain precisely what the thesis is intended to achieve and what he or she believes to be its significance as a contribution to knowledge.
-If there appears to be a major discrepancy between the candidate's aims and the content of the actual thesis, the reasons for this should be explored.
-Likewise candidates should be asked to explain their choice of title when there appears to be an imperfect correspondence with the contents of the thesis.
-Candidates should also be given the opportunity to explain any apparent failure to use important materials, whether primary or secondary, or neglect of relevant approaches or methodologies. - 5.8 It is important that, where a thesis reveals significant deficiencies which might lead to a report which is not unequivocally favourable, a representative sample of these should be drawn to the candidate's attention, and time for explanation and defence allowed for within the examination. - 5.9 A candidate should be approved for the award of the degree of MPhil after a satisfactory oral examination without the requirement for changes to the thesis (other than corrections or amendments), when the criteria for the award have been met.
+- 5.8 It is important that, where a thesis reveals significant deficiencies which might lead to a report which is not unequivocally favourable, a representative sample of these should be drawn to the candidate's attention, and time for explanation and defence allowed for within the examination. - 5.9 A candidate should be approved for the award of the degree of PhD after a satisfactory oral examination without the requirement for changes to the thesis (other than corrections or amendments), when the criteria for the award have been met.
 In these circumstances, if the examiners consider that it would be possible to improve the thesis further by additional work this should be pointed out to the candidate rather than being made a requirement for the award.